 Tommy.
 F&^#king.
 Shelby.

-(You have to read that in a Cockney accent: Foooohhhk-ing)
+(You have to read that in a Birmingham British accent: Foooohhhk-ing)

 Tommy Foooohhhk-ing Shelby is the protagonist of Netflix’s best series of all time: Peaky Blinders.
 I’ve watched the entire six seasons from start to finish many times (#protip use captions) and each time my love/hate for this man grows.